toychicken/lrg.io/content/technology-and-our-future/get-off-meta-messaging.md

 user2938470575 received message from user353215089723
 ```

 Oh, don't forget the meta data.
-Let's look at the first sent message.
+Let's look at the first log entry.

 ```
 user353215089723 sent message to user2938470575